-The STA tested a total of 11 wall systems, intended to meet 30 and 60 minute minimum REI compliance requirements.
+The STA have sponsored research to have tested the wall systems in this guidance intended to meet 30 and 60 minute minimum REI compliance requirements.
 These included external, load bearing and party wall configurations.
 Some of these tests were research related and repeat tests to validate work undertaken.
 This has yielded 13 timber frame wall make-ups commonly used in the UK timber frame marketplace.
 These systems are specified in more detail within Parts 3 to 7 of the Pattern Book.

-All fire resistance tests were undertaken to EN 1365-1 test standards.
+All fire resistance tests were undertaken to EN 1365-1 test standard.
 A double socket was fitted within all external wall tests even though this is not a requirement of the test standard.
 Test loads were applied in line with the position paper developed as part of the early stage research (See Part 12) suitable for buildings up to 11m upper floor level.
 15mm Type A plasterboards were used throughout, for the approved systems contained within the Pattern Book.